espocrm/documentation/docs/user-guide/complex-expressions.md

 # Complex expressions

 Complex expressions are used to define SQL expressions.
+Complex expressions are converted into SQL code in run-time.

 Where complex expressions can be utilized: